GrayHatGuy/picopasco/readme.md

  *  humidity
  *  VOC
  *  CO2
- *  Soil H2O
+ *  soil H2O
- *  TDS
+ *  tds
- *  EC
+ *  ec

 _ NOTE: Revised updates to pin chart in picture below
  - SDA0 - 8
  - SCL0 - 9
- - Digtial servo trigger control 6,7,20,21
+ - digtial servo trigger control 6,7,20,21
- - Analog A1 TDS; A2 soil moisture
+ - analog A1 TDS; A2 soil moisture
- - See default pin map variances define in pins_Arduino.h_
+ - see default pin map variances define in pins_Arduino.h_

  ![image](https://github.com/GrayHatGuy/picoponic/blob/0f7c91f61f793c428a4101a5d96488dfcb26ee3a/repo_full%20picoponicwire.png?raw=true)
 ## Features
 - ### nutrient mixing
 four liquid reservoirs using triggered solenoid valves for mixing water with up to three nutrients.
 User inputs nutrient tank capacity target EC/TDS and nutrient mix ratios then the system automatically mixes and fills the tank.
 - ### water quality
-The TDS/EC sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
+The tds/ec sensor can be used as a continuous monitor to ensure the water quality is within the target range and compensate for drift by adding water or nutrients.
 - ### irrigation
 Moisture sensor monitors the grow media and can trigger a watering.
 The nutrient mix can then be used to irrigate multiple grow mediums like hydroponic, aquaponic, or terrestial systems.
 Presently, additional valves need to be added for automatic watering.
 - ### air quality
-Includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors. _These sensors can be used to automate HVAC triggers with additional relays._
+includes temperature, humidity, C02, and volatile organic chemical (VOC) sensors. _These sensors can be used to automate HVAC triggers with additional relays._
 - ### power
   * #### specifications
     * quiescent (sensor only) - 0.25 W
     * maximum (All valves open with sensors) - 4.00 W
-  * #### Requirements
+  * #### requirements
     * ##### Supply
       * **on grid:** AC to 5V transformer 5W
       * **off grid** Solar battery bank approximate 15W/15000mAh